 Separate Account AVR and IMR Reporting

-An AVR is generally required for separate accounts when the insurer, rather than the policyholder/contractholder, suffers the loss in the event of asset default or fair value loss.
-An AVR is required unless:
+An AVR is required for separate accounts when the reporting entity, rather than the policyholder/contractholder, suffers the loss in the event of asset default or fair value loss.

-The asset default or fair value risk is borne directly by the policyholders; or

-The regulatory authority for such separate accounts already explicitly provides for a reserve for asset default risk, where such reserves are essentially equivalent to the AVR.

-Assets supporting traditional variable annuities and variable life insurance generally do not require an AVR because the policyholders/contractholders bear the risk of change in the value of the assets.
-However, an AVR is required for that portion of the assets representing the insurer’s equity interest in the investments of the separate account (e.g., seed money).
+Assets supporting separate accounts that would qualify for separate account classification under U.S. GAAP do not require an AVR because the policyholders/contractholders bear the risk of change in the value of the assets.
+However, for those contracts an AVR is required for that portion of the assets representing seed money (including accumulated earnings on seed money) from the general account.

-Assets supporting typical modified guaranteed contracts, market value adjusted contracts, and contracts with book value guarantees similar to contracts generally found in the general account do require an AVR because the insurer is responsible for credit related asset or fair value loss.
+Assets supporting separate account contracts where the insurer bears the risk of investment performance, which shall include all book value separate accounts, require an AVR because the insurer is responsible for credit related asset or fair value loss.

-Certain separate accounts are also required to maintain an Interest Maintenance Reserve (IMR).
-The IMR requirements for investments held in separate accounts are applied on an account by account basis.
-If an IMR is required for a separate account, all of the investments in that separate account are subject to the requirement.
+“Book Value” separate accounts, pursuant to paragraph 18, are required to maintain an Interest Maintenance Reserve (IMR).
+Separate accounts with assets reported at fair value are not required to maintain an IMR.
+Once an IMR is required for a separate account, all of the investments in that separate account are subject to the requirement.
 If an IMR is not required for a separate account, none of the investments in that separate account are subject to the requirement.

 NAIC Staff Question: Clarification is requested to this guidance for seed money similar to the prior question.

-As detailed in the Annual Statement Instructions, An IMR is required for separate accounts with assets recorded at book value, but is not required for separate accounts with assets recorded at fair value.
-For example, separate accounts for traditional variable annuities or variable life insurance do not require an IMR because assets and liabilities are valued at fair value.

-If an IMR is required for investments held by separate accounts, it is kept separate from the general account IMR and accounted for in the separate accounts statement.
+As detailed in the Annual Statement Instructions, Separate account IMR is kept separate from the general account IMR and accounted for in the separate accounts statement.

-The AVR and IMR shall be calculated and reported in accordance with the NAIC Annual Statement Instructions for Life, Accident and Health Insurance Companies.
+The AVR and IMR shall be calculated and reported in accordance with SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve and the Annual Statement Instructions.

 Policy Reserves